-The purpose of this initiative is to support world-class global health research undertaken through new National Institute for Health Research (NIHR) Global Health Research Units and Groups that will deliver measurable benefits to patients and the public in low and middle-income countries (LMICs).
+The purpose of this initiative is to support world-class global health research undertaken through new NIHR Global Health Research Units and Groups that will deliver measurable benefits to patients and the public in low and middle-income countries (LMICs).

 UK universities and research institutes have a long tradition of outstanding research in and for developing countries, and major improvements in global health, especially of the poorest, have arisen from that work.
 Recognising the specific remit of the NIHR, this initiative aims to underpin UK universities and research institutes in their capacity to undertake this research, and to encourage UK universities and other research institutes not currently engaged in international development work to consider starting work in this area, especially in areas where there are global shortages of skills.

 The government has a wider strategy for improving health in LMICs.
 Those wishing to apply for this funding must ensure that it is directly and predominantly relevant to improving the health needs of those in developing countries.
 NIHR expects that most or all of the research that arises as a result of this funding is translational or applied and aims to benefit poorer people within ODA-definition developing countries.
 Engagement with developing countries is essential under this call.

 This call will complement UK-funded work already supported by the Department for International Development (DFID) in developing countries, by the Medical Research Council (MRC), and schemes the NIHR co-funds such as the Joint Global Health Trials Scheme.
 This call is also complementary to the current Global Challenges Research Fund (GCRF) RCUK call for strategic programmes to grow research capability to meet the challenges faced by developing countries.
 RCUK and NIHR will share information on health-related funding and will coordinate.